datoviz/datoviz/ARCHITECTURE.md

 While the former may be maintained and contributed by research software engineers and scientists, the former requires deep technical expertise that is more common within the video game industry and among game engine developers than in science.

 Another benefit of this architecture is that it ensures the high-level scientific visualization logic can be developed independently from the constant innovations in graphics hardware and graphics APIs (OpenGL, Vulkan, Metal, DirectX, WebGPU, wgpu...).
-In particular, thanks to a Chan Zuckerberg Initiative (CZI) grant attributed to the VisPy project in 2024, this architecture will allow us in the next couple of years to port the Datoviz technology to non-Vulkan environments, such as WebGPU-enabled web browsers.
+In particular, thanks to a generous [Chan Zuckerberg Initiative (CZI) grant](https://chanzuckerberg.com/eoss/proposals/) attributed to the VisPy project in 2024, this architecture will allow us in the next couple of years to port the Datoviz technology to non-Vulkan environments, such as WebGPU-enabled web browsers.

 This will help us achieve a long-term vision where **high-performance GPU-based 2D/3D scientific visualization** will be available in local and remote multi-platform environments (distributed rendering, web-based visualization), working with either local or cloud-based data, with language-agnostic visualization code (C/C++, Python, Julia, Rust...).